Cannabis Online Addiction Treatment and Recovery Support At Home

 - Conflict with partners, family, or friends over use

-Recent Canadian studies show that daily cannabis users are more likely to report problems with school or work performance and mental health struggles.
-For teens and young adults, regular use can impact brain development – affecting learning and emotional wellbeing.
-But adults can also find themselves stuck in a rut: spending more time and money on weed than they would like, feeling foggy, or losing interest in things they used to enjoy.
+Recent Canadian studies show that daily cannabis users are more likely to report problems with school or work performance and mental health challenges.
+For teens and young adults, regular use can affect brain development, impacting learning and emotional well-being.
+Adults can also find themselves stuck in a rut, spending more time and money on weed than intended, feeling mentally foggy, or losing interest in activities they once enjoyed.

-The point is not to demonize cannabis, it is to recognize when it is hurting more than helping.
+The goal is not to demonize cannabis, but to recognize when it may be doing more harm than good.

 Signs Cannabis Use May Be a Problem